Bryce (software): History

 In 2004, the software was sold again, to Daz 3D.
 In 2005, Daz 3D released Bryce 5.5 which included the Daz Studio Character plugin.
 This integration between DAZ's application for the manipulation of 3D models, Daz Studio, and Bryce allowed users to import content from Daz Studio and Poser, complete with all materials including transparencies, directly into Bryce, thus making it easier to have human figures in Bryce scenes.

 In October 2006, Daz 3D released Bryce 6.0 and has released an update (6.1), this includes a Mac Intel compatible update.
 New features include animation import, support for dual-processor systems as well as hyper-threading, random replicate tool, advanced terrain editing, HDRI support and other tweaks.
 The interface remained largely the same, but with a green tint to it, and different buttons in the create palette.

 In June 2007, Daz 3D re-released Bryce 5.5 as a freeware.

 In Summer 2009, Daz 3D released version 3 of Daz Studio.
 This version seemed to break Bryce 6.1.

 In December 2009, Daz 3D released Bryce 6.3 which improved stability, and added support for Mac OS X v10.6.

 Bryce 7 was released in July 2010.
 New features include the Instancing Lab and advanced lighting.
 Updated features include the Daz Studio Bridge, the Sky Lab, clouds and HDRI.
 Bryce 7 is available in three versions, a limited free version, a standard version lacking the new features and a pro version with the new features.
 Bryce 7 is not currently compatible with OS X Lion (10.7), Mountain Lion (10.8), or Mavericks (10.9) (except for Bryce 7 Personal Limited Edition 7.1.0.74), thus the newest version of OS X it is compatible with is Snow Leopard (10.6).

-As late as October 2018, Bryce 7 development has been halted, including when it comes to addressing MacOS compatibility.
+As late as October 2018, Bryce 7 development has been halted, including macOS compatibility issues.